 (b) a separate assessment of conformity for the empty cylinder shell and an additional assessment of conformity covering the cylinder shell with the contained porous material.”

 The above provisions clarify separate assessments.
 The above paragraph does not define who is responsible for conformity assessment.
 This is covered in 6.2.2.5.1

+(Ref. doc: ST/SG/AC.10/C.3/2019/21 as amended by ST/SG/AC.10/C.3/2019/52)

 6.2.1.5.1 In the first sentence replace “closed cryogenic receptacles and metal hydride storage systems,” with “closed cryogenic receptacles, metal hydride storage systems and bundles of cylinders,” and after “the applicable design standards” insert “or recognised technical codes”.

 In the line before (a), replace “pressure receptacles” with “pressure receptacle shells”.